Associate of Science in Criminal Justice

 Which is better criminal justice or criminology?

-Criminal justice and criminology can overlap but are two distinct career paths.
-If you are interested in corrections or a career in the court system and day-to-day operations then criminal justice is the degree you may want to pursue.
+Criminal justice and criminology can overlap but are two distinct fields.
+If you are interested in law enforcement, corrections, or the courts, then criminal justice is the degree you may want to pursue.

-If you want to delve into the behaviors of individuals that commit crimes, then studying criminology takes you deeper into the psychological and socioeconomic factors that contribute to their actions.
-People with a criminal justice degree pursue jobs in corrections and courts while a degree in criminology career choices could be focused on analyzing motivations and patterns.
+If you want to delve into the behaviors of individuals that commit crimes, then studying criminology could help you dive deeper into the psychological and socioeconomic factors that contribute to their actions.

 Get Started on Your Degree!